TABLE OF CONTENTS

 For this reason, it would explain the reason why Jeff Sessions, earlier in the year, was in a vigorous lobbying stance, seeking Republican House members to pose opposition of the same amendments.
 Everyone knows that Jeff Session does not like marijuana because he has publicly said so.
 It is safe to say then that he doesn't like the restrictive amendment guidelines and wished there was a way to go around it.
 But until these guidelines are lifted or abolished, Jeff Sessions's hands are tied and he can never go back to his past drug war policies that have failed.

 The Unfortunate Thing

-The Members of Congress have approved yearly spending bills since 2014 and these bills include protective provisions for states that dispense or legally use medical marijuana.
+The Members of Congress have approved yearly spending bills since 2014.
+These bills include protective provisions for states that dispense or legally use medical marijuana.
 This means that the federal government and DOJ would be unable to prosecute.
 The amendment Rohrabacher-Blumenauer is one of the guidelines that prevent federal funds from being used to do just that.
 Most Americans do think that the federal government should stay out of state business including medical marijuana programs.
 The amendment is supported by more than 94% of Americans.
-The amendment was extended to December 8, 2017, but after that date, the future could be dim, if Jeff Sessions has anything to say or do about it.
+The amendment was extended to December 8, 2017, but after that date, the future could be dim.
+Especially if Jeff Sessions has anything to say or do about it.

-Learn more about medical marijuana programs in each state by visiting the Cannabis Training University today!
+Learn more about medical marijuana programs in each state by visiting the Cannabis Training University's online cannabis courses today!